sudo-suadKF/Docker-Learning-Projects/README.md

             driver: local
     ```
 - How to scale application when the traffic load increases:
     - In production environment, it is necessary to scale your services to ensure high availability.
 The services can't map to a specific port, it has to be exposed to a port.
     Otherwise it will lead to a port conflict if you want to connect multiple instances to same port.
-Expose  This is specified by following code:
+    This is specified by following code:
     ```docker
     services:
         web: